 Students will be taught through a variety of teaching techniques with a combination of practical and theoretical lessons.

 A combination of written examination, coursework and tasks set by Pearson in exam conditions with time constraints.

-What career opportunities does this open up?
 Physiotherapist, Sports Psychologist, PE Teacher, Sports Scientist, Strength Coach.

 Our BTEC students have custom designed sports kit